Drinking for stress relief — a problem?

 You say that you drink to relieve stress, but that drinking, even more and more each week, doesn't alleviate your stress.
 Therein lies one potential problem.
 Some people who use alcohol in the way you describe become dependent on alcohol, some don't.
 Even if your relationship with alcohol is not one of dependency, it seems drinking alcohol may be taking the place of more effective stress management techniques that could help you feel better.
 Life can be stressful; it's useful for everybody to learn healthy and effective ways of coping with that stress.

 Yoga and other forms of exercise may help decrease physical stress in the body, leaving you simultaneously energized and more relaxed.
 Some people recommend acupuncture to reduce stress and depression, and conveniently, acupuncture is also known to relieve cravings for alcohol and alleviate some of the symptoms of withdrawal.
-If you are a Columbia student, check out the Stressbusters Links to Success.
-It's a guide to campus resources designed to help you positively cope with stress.
-You can also check out the related Q&A below for more stress management ideas.
+Check out the related Q&As for a few additional stress management ideas.

 This leads to the next part of your question, how to determine what level of drinking signifies having a problem with alcohol.
 Alcoholism is usually marked by a pre-occupation with alcohol and impaired control over alcohol intake.
 It's possible to suffer from a condition less severe than alcoholism called "alcohol abuse," which refers to drinking that causes health or social problems, but without the physical dependency on alcohol or loss of control over its use.